 There, you learned something sordid and interesting about me.
 The reason for this love?
 Whiskey warms your spirit (no pun intended) and your body too.
 And coffee?
 Well, what's not to love?

-Until recently I had no idea where Irish Coffee originated or how it came to be.
-Was it just a made up name?
+Until recently I had no idea where Irish Coffee recipe originated or how it came to be.
+Was it just a made up name for coffee drinks?
 Restaurants are notorious for making up names to make dishes/beverages sound better than what they really are!
 The story about Irish coffee however, is far from made up.
 It is truly romantic and fascinating to boot.
 So, at the request of a good friend, I am sharing with you the true origins of Irish Coffee and of course, the recipe too!

 Sheridan mixed coffee, Powers Irish whiskey, raw sugar and topped it with whipped cream (the real stuff of course).
-Passengers were delighted with the beverage.
-One of them asked: “Is this Brazilian coffee?”
-Sheridan replied: “No, it’s Irish Coffee.”
-An thus it began.
+Passengers were delighted with the alcoholic coffee drinks.
+One of them asked: "Is this Brazilian coffee?"
+Sheridan replied: "No, it's Irish Coffee."
+And thus it began.
 I told you it was a great story!
-Unfortunately I have not been able to find Powers Irish whiskey in the US, major bummer, but Jameson’s works quite well.
+Unfortunately I have not been able to find Powers Irish whiskey in the US, major bummer, but Jameson's works quite well.

 The Irish coffee we enjoyed at Foynes is without a doubt the best Irish Coffee I have ever had.
-Living in the frigid Northeastern U.S. I can tell you for sure that I will be enjoying my fair share of this drink in the winter months to come.
+Living in the frigid Northeastern U.S. I can tell you for sure that I will be enjoying my fair share of this Irish cocktail in the winter months to come.
 Slainte!

 BTW... if you are ever in Ireland, make sure to visit the Foynes Flying Boats Museum.
 It is fascinating.